Medicare in Connecticut

 Medicare statistics in Connecticut

-- There were 161,781 Medicare beneficiaries enrolled in Medicare Advantage plans.
+- There were 235,413 Medicare beneficiaries (36% of beneficiaries) enrolled in Medicare Advantage plans and other health plans.

 This website and its contents are for informational purposes only.
 Nothing on the website should ever be used as a substitute for professional medical advice.
 You should always consult with your medical provider regarding diagnosis or treatment for a health condition, including decisions about the correct medication for your condition, as well as prior to undertaking any specific exercise or dietary routine.